 Frequently Asked Questions

-The length of the eviction process will vary depending on your state, but it typically takes a minimum of 30-45 days.
+The eviction process timeline varies depending on your state, but it typically takes a minimum of 30 to 45 days.
 Since the expiration of the federal eviction moratorium, things have been taking longer.

 Ready to protect your properties?